International Longshoremen's Association: Origins

+20th century

 As the start of the 20th century loomed, the ILA had approximately 50,000 members, almost all on the Great Lakes.
 By 1905, membership had doubled to 100,000, half of which were scattered throughout the rest of the country.
 ILA leaders focused on eliminating independent stevedoring firms and securing closed shop contracts.
 Keefe bargained with employers, guaranteeing uninterrupted work in return for badly needed improvements in working conditions and wage increases.

 Daniel Keefe retired as President of the ILA in 1908, succeeded by another Great Lakes tugboat man, T.V.
 O'Connor.
 O'Connor's presidency spanned twelve of the ILA's most intriguing and influential years.
 In 1909, a bitter three-year strike on the Great Lakes pitted the employers' Lake Carriers' Association against every maritime union except the ILA, whose locals wisely voted against participation because it was clear to them from the beginning that the strike was a losing battle.
 So powerful and well equipped was the Lake Carriers' Association that Lakes shipping ran almost regularly despite the union walk out.
 In the end, the ILA was almost alone on the Lakes.

 The 1914 absorption of LUPA into the ILA prompted the creation of the ILA's New York District Council and ignited an intense period of growth for the union both in terms of size and power.
 The organization of coastwise longshoremen in 1916 was a significant victory that greatly improved the ILA's position at bargaining tables: shippers no longer had the option of diverting freight from striking ports along the Atlantic.
+A similar coastwide strike also occurred on the West Coast in 1916.

 As the ILA grew, power shifted increasingly to the Port of New York, where the branch headquarters for the International were established.
-There, a man named Joseph Ryan was organizing longshoremen as an officer of the ILA's New York District Council and in 1918, president of the ILA's "Atlantic Coast District."
+There, a man named Joseph P. Ryan was organizing longshoremen as an officer of the ILA's New York District Council and in 1918, president of the ILA's "Atlantic Coast District".

-In 1921, ILA president T.V.
-O'Connor resigned.
+In 1921, ILA president Thomas V. O'Connor resigned.
 Anthony Chlopek, the last of the Great Lakes presidents, was elected ILA International president and Ryan served as his First Vice president for the six years of Chlopek's presidency.
 Perhaps the most significant development during Chlopek's term was the institution of the Prohibition Enforcement Law.
-In direct contrast to its desired effect, Prohibition actually had a demoralizing, corrupting effect on society.

 The ILA faced competition, particularly from the Industrial Workers of the World (IWW), which had a number of members on the West Coast, where many workers moved into longshoring from other centers of IWW strength, such as the lumber and mining industries, and in Philadelphia, where the IWW remained a force after the prosecution and conviction of many of its leaders in 1919 largely destroyed the organization.
 The ILA survived, even after an open shop campaign on the West Coast and a failed strike in New York City in 1919 left it much weakened.